 There’s an outpouring of change within us as we are a new creation.
 As we grow and mature in our walk with God, we know that we should tell others about God and about the transformation He has made in our lives.

-We want to share the Gospel with others so that they can have a relationship with Jesus Christ and have eternal life in Heaven.
+Sharing the Gospel with others so that they can have a relationship with Jesus Christ and have eternal life in Heaven is the ultimate goal.
 Thankfully, we can turn to the Bible which gives us the knowledge of how faith comes by hearing.
+Striving to be on fire for the Lord

 What Does “Faith Comes by Hearing” Mean?